-Students are assessed in three ways in each course: assessment of learning, assessment for learning and professionalism expectations.
+Students are assessed in three ways in each module of the course: assessment of learning, assessment for learning and professionalism expectations.

 Assessment of Learning (highlighted in blue in figure):

 Assessment of learning is composed of two components Observed Standardized Clinical Encounters (OSCE), written notes and oral presentations to AME Core Educator.